4. Other Network Optix Plugin Settings

 The Network Optix plugin contains several settings to manage the behavior.

-Navigate to the camera settings and enable the Nx AI plugin.
-A number of settings should appear.
+Navigate to the camera settings and enable the Nx AI Manager Plugin.
+The following settings should appear:

 Device Active

 This setting is off by default.
-This allows you to configure your device, assign a model, and then enable the device for the first time.
+This allows you to configure your device, assign a model pipeline, and then enable the device for the first time.

 Manage Device